amiller68/iac-experiment/README.md

 In terms of maintainability, let's look at the following:

 - how much work did it take to get to a working state?

   - NOTE: i tried writing our AWS-IAC approach prior to the Northflank experiment, so initial code base / packages / local dev setup are subsumed by the timeframes included in my evaluation here.
   - time
-    - it took me about 1 engineering day to setup the repo, aws account, initial terraform state, and get the infrastructure deployed. it took about half an engineering day to debug some deployment issues and simplify the ci/cd workflow. it took about another half an engineering day (while writing this README) to evaluate the structure, audit my work, and cleanup unused resources (yes there was even more terraform code in the repo than what's included here).
+    - it took me about 1 engineering day to setup the repo, AWS account, initial terraform state, and get the infrastructure deployed.
+    - it took about half an engineering day to debug some deployment issues and simplify the ci/cd workflow.
+    - it took about another half an engineering day (while writing this README) to evaluate the structure, audit my work, and cleanup unused resources (yes there was even more terraform code in the repo than what's included here).
   - effort
-    - i've written terraform before, so I was already familiar with its core syntax and concepts. this time around i was able to both leverage that knowledge and utilize cursor to rapidly prototype and iterate on the infrastructure. i won't say that cursor was the perfect partner in this, as it did stuff like:
+    - i've written terraform before, so I was already familiar with its core syntax and concepts.
+    - this time around i was able to both leverage that knowledge and utilize cursor to rapidly prototype and iterate on the infrastructure. i won't say that cursor was the perfect partner in this, as it did stuff like:
       - hallucinate requirements for services
       - occasionally made up variables and configurations that didn't exist
     - however, this was mostly true when trying to get it to write ALOT of functionality all at once. i often ran into issues on my first engineering day when trying to get a bunch of stuff working at once. while auditing my work, cursor was a big help in:
       - reasoning about the interrelationships between modules and resources
         - example:
           - q: 'why do we need health checks on both our load balancer target groups and our ecs task definitions?'
           - a: 'the health checks are used to determine which service to route traffic to. the load balancer health checks are used to determine if the service is healthy and should receive traffic, while the ecs task health checks are used to determine if the service is healthy and should continue to receive traffic, or otherwise be replaced by a new task.'
       - making incremental, well-motivated changes to the codebase

   - conclusion
     - i'd clock the total time investment for a similar project at about 2-3 engineering days if starting from scratch with the level of experience i have coming into the project + with similar LLM assistance.
-    - Claude is apparently very well versed at both terraform and the inner workings of aws (which makes sense since there's a lot of example code out there), so it's probably possible to get this down to 1-2 engineering days with a bit more effort + more targetted requests.
+    - Claude is apparently very well versed at both terraform and the inner workings of AWS (which makes sense since there's a lot of example code out there), so it's probably possible to get this down to 1-2 engineering days with a bit more forethought + more targetted requests.

 - what does the auditing process look like?
   - HCL has its quirks, but just keep the following in mind:
     - all state can (and should / is) be managed by terraform within a bucket and some sort of shared lock. when on AWS this is S3 and DynamoDB.
     - anything specific to an environment can be managed essentially as its own `main.tf` file with state pulled locally and persisted to the bucket.
-    - you can compose groups of resources together a module, and include modules within other modules.
+    - you can compose groups of resources together as a module, and include modules within other modules.
+    - interdependencies are managed by terraform and represented in a graph structure that you can inspect. this allows terraform to effectively plan and apply changes to your infrastructure without you having to worry about the order in which resources are defined.
     - terraform handles state management for you, so you can just focus on defining your resources using your environment and modules, and terraform will handle the rest.
   - auditing terraform looks and feels alot like auditing code
     - start in your main environment, and see what modules you're sourcing, and what arguments you're passing to them
     - audit each module for any resources it's creating and how it's interacting with other modules
   - gauging interdependencies can get kinda crazy, but keep the following in mind:
     - variables and outputs are all explicit, and basically no resource or environment is ever accessible to another without being explicitly defined as an input.
-    - terraform manages state for you, and part of that is resolving interdependencies.
+    - terraform manages state for you, and part of that is resolving interdependencies. if resource A logically depends on resource B, terraform will ensure that resource B is created before resource A.
   - that being said, you still need to know what you're doing.
     - you must reason about the security requirements of your application and know how to judge your HCL code accordingly.
     - you must be confident in your ability to implement RBAC and other security policies for your team or organization.